benthayer/aws-tools/README.md

 `awsdns` is also an interesting command.
 You run it like `awsdns myt2large`.
 Right now, I have it set to modify my personal DNS server.
-I do this because once I have the DNS set, I can use VSCode to route ssh into `ec2-user@myt2large.aws.benthayer.com`.
+I do this because once I have the DNS set, I can access it via `ec2-user@myt2large.aws.benthayer.com` and use VSCode to remote edit the files without having to change the settings every time.
 To use this command, you'll need a `.dns_env` file in your home directory.
 `awsdns` has only been tested with my personal [mail-in-a-box](https://github.com/mail-in-a-box/mailinabox) server.
 If you'd like to update it, look at issue #2